hayk111/showsourcing/README.md

 Everytime we execute `npm run translate:fr` the `messages.fr.xlf` file will contain the original data and, if there are new `i18n` translations, it will update the file and let us know in that same file which translations are new using the target state.

 In each `messages.lang.xlf` we have 3 different types of target.
 When we translate we will have to manually change that state, this way xliffmerge can read and update the files properly.
 The same author developed this [tool](https://martinroob.github.io/tiny-translator/en/#/home) in order to translate this type of files.
-Even if we use another kind of tool for translation, the state from 'new' to 'translated' can be changed manually with a refractor.
+Even if we use another kind of tool for translation, the state from 'new' to 'translated' can be changed manually with a refactor.
 ```
 <target state='new'>Hello</target> 'new' indicates that it hasn't been translated
 <target state='final'>Hello</target> 'final' indicates that it matches with our default language translation